Participants & families

 Can you help with the NDIS?

 Yes we can!
-We were involved in the first NDIS trial sites in 2013 and since then, have supported around 1000 people to transition to the NDIS.
+We were involved in the first NDIS trial sites in 2013 and since then, have supported over 1000 people to transition to the NDIS.
 Our teams in Victoria have extensive knowledge and experience with the scheme and look forward to working with you to help you understand, navigate, and maximise the benefits of the NDIS.

 What can we expect will change in the longer term?